-Notwithstanding any provision of these Rules, the WBSC-SD or ISF Equipment Standards Commission reserves the right to withhold or withdraw approval of any equipment which, in the WBSC-SD or ISF Equipment Standards Commission's sole determination, significantly changes the character of the game, affects the safety of participants or spectators or renders a player's performance more a product of the equipment rather than the player's individual skill.
+Notwithstanding any provision of these Rules, the WBSC Equipment Standards Commission reserves the right to withhold or withdraw approval of any equipment which, in the WBSC Equipment Standards Commission's sole determination, significantly changes the character of the game, affects the safety of participants or spectators or renders a player's performance more a product of the equipment rather than the player's individual skill.

-Rule 2.4.2 Wearing improper shoes Effect After a warning from the Umpire, for a repeated violation the team member must be ejected from the game.
-Rule 2.4.3 a) Failure of a catcher to wear a helmet.
-Effect After a warning from the Umpire, for a repeat violation, the player must be ejected from the game.
-Rule 2.4.3 (b-d) Failure to wear mandatory equipment Effect The player is removed from the game.
-If continues to participate, the player must be ejected from the game.
-Rule 2.5.1 Improper uniform or improper wearing of the uniform by a player Effect If the player refuses to comply, the player must be removed from the game.
-Rule 2.6 Improper dress by a coach Effect After a warning from the Umpire, any subsequent infraction by a coach or manager of the same team will result in the ejection of the Head Coach.
+Rule 2.4.2 Wearing improper shoes Rule 2.4.3 a) Failure of a catcher to wear helmet, mask or throat protector Rules 2.4.3 c)-d) Failure to wear mandatory equipment 2.5.1 Improper uniform or improper wearing of a uniform by a player Rules 2.4.3 c)-d) Failure to wear mandatory equipment 2.6 Improper dress by a coach Effect After a warning from the umpire and a failure to comply or a repetition of the violation, a violator shall be ejected from the game.